 The Company must no later than six months prior to the Commencement of the Development, submit a Fisheries Management and Mitigation Strategy ("FMMS"), in writing, to the Scottish Ministers for their written approval in consultation with SFF.
+The FMMS must be defined and finalised in consultation with the Forth and Tay Commercial Fisheries Working Group ("FTCFWG").
 The Company must also remain a member of the Forth and Tay Commercial Fisheries Working Group ("FTCFWG"), or any successor group formed to facilitate commercial fisheries dialogue, to define and finalise the FMMS.